-Meet Our Fashion Show Producer! - Baltimore Style
+Our Big Bash Fashion Show Returns - Baltimore Style

 I’d describe myself as a minimalist with maximalist tendencies.
 My go-to look depends on the day and my mood, but in general, my style is best described as chic and clean, yet edgy and eye-catching.
 I love classic pieces that can be reworked into many looks.
 Also, a great pair of jeans will go along way!

 Ready for some great fashion?
-Click here to get tickets to Baltimore Style’s 2018 Big Bash, A Royal Affair.
-A portion of the proceeds will go to The Red Devils, which supports patients with breast cancer and their families.
+Click here to get tickets to Baltimore Style’s Big Bash, which will be held at Horseshoe Casino.
+A portion of the proceeds will go to Ronald McDonald House.

 Want to see more of Lana’s style?
 Follow her on Instagram at @_LanaRae.